pojosontheweb/woko/doco/markdown/woko.md

 Of course you can have as many handlers you want.

 > There are limitations concerning validation and event handling.
 For example, @Validate(on=xyz) is not yet supported.
 Refer to the javadocs (or source code) for up-to-date status.

 ### Fragment Facets ###

 Fragment facets are the heart of Woko's [ObjectRenderer](Object Renderer).
 Their role is to render a fragment (hence the name) of the page, and are included inside JSPs like this :

-Here is an example :

     <%
         Woko woko = Woko.getWoko(application);